-Figure 63.
-Metals Chemical Composition 2004 - 2012
+Figure 60.
+Metals Chemical Composition 2004 - 2013

-XII.
+XI.
 SUMMARY AND CONCLUSIONS

-The National Air Toxics Trends Study in Grand Junction for 2012 showed similar results to prior years.
+The National Air Toxics Trends Study in Grand Junction for 2013 showed similar results to prior years.
 The highest carbonyls in air were formaldehyde, acetaldehyde, and acetone.
 A correlation analysis was run between the particulate concentrations and the carbonyl concentrations. $PM{10}$ concentrations tended to correlate with many of the carbonyl compounds.
-A correlation value (r) of 0.879 was obtained when comparing $PM{10}$ to formaldehyde concentrations.
-This value was the highest obtained for the $PM{10}$ -carbonyl correlation.
-The lowest value was seen upon a comparison with valeraldehyde, with a correlation coefficient of 0.473.
-A comparison of the $PM{2.5}$ concentrations with the carbonyls again showed that formaldehyde correlated the best, but had a moderate coefficient value of 0.523.
+A correlation value (r) of 0.846 was obtained when comparing $PM{10}$ to crotonaldehyde concentrations.
+This value was the highest obtained for the $PM{10}$ - carbonyl correlation.
+The lowest value was seen upon a comparison with 2-butanone, with a correlation coefficient of 0.195.
+A comparison of the $PM{2.5}$ concentrations with the carbonyls showed that 2-butanone correlated the best, but had a moderate coefficient value of 0.530.
 Many of the carbonyls showed no correlation at all with the $PM{2.5}$ values.

-Twenty-six volatile organic compounds are ubiquitous, having been detected in 90% of the air samples for 2012.
-Going back to 2004, there were 24 compounds detected in at least 90% of the samples, in at least five of the nine years' worth of data acquired since then.
-From 2004 to 2012, the makeup of the C1 to C4 group was highly variable, with large concentrations of carbon disulfide in 2009, but not in 2010, 2011, or 2012; as well as large concentrations of dichloromethane in 2010 and 2012, but not in 2009 or 2011.
-The C6 through C8 group showed more consistency in the constituent concentrations from 2004 to 2012.
-Correlations with particulate data showed that carbon disulfide and benzene tracked most closely with the $PM{10}$ concentrations, with r-values of 0.840 and 0.832, respectively.
-Carbon disulfide and acetylene correlated best with the fine particulate concentrations, having r-values of 0.866 and 0.624, respectively.
+Twenty-six volatile organic compounds are ubiquitous, having been detected in 90% of the air samples for 2013.
+Going back to 2004, there were 23 compounds detected in at least 90% of the samples, in at least seven of the ten years' worth of data acquired since then.
+From 2004 to 2013, the makeup of the C1 to C2 group was highly variable, with large concentrations of carbon disulfide from 2006 through 2009, 2011 and 2013, but not in 2012.
+There were also large concentrations of dichloromethane in 2010, 2012, and 2013, but not in 2009 or 2011.
+The C3 through C8 group showed more consistency in the constituent concentrations from 2004 to 2013.
+Correlations with particulate data showed that carbon disulfide, benzene, and acetylene tracked most closely with the $PM{10}$ concentrations, with r-values of 0.840, 0.707, and 0.701, respectively.
+Carbon disulfide correlated best with the fine particulate concentrations, having an r-value of 0.866.

-The highest polycyclic aromatic hydrocarbons concentrations were naphthalene, acenaphthene, and phenanthrene, none of which correlated well with PM2.5 concentrations.
-Their respective r-values were 0.032, -0.322, and 0.202.
-The compounds that did correlate well with the fine particulate matter were benzo(g,h,i )perylene, and benzo(e)pyrene, with r-values of 0.880 and 0.797, respectively.
-Several of the other PAH compounds also correlated somewhat with PM2.5 values.
-None of the PAH compounds showed any correlation with the coarse particulate matter.
+The highest polycyclic aromatic hydrocarbons concentrations were naphthalene, acenaphthene, and phenanthrene, none of which correlated well with $PM{10}$ or $PM{2.5}$ concentrations.
+Their respective r-values were -0.234, -0.118, and -0.057 for $PM{10}$ , and 0.009, -0.328, and 0.170 for $PM{2.5}$ , respectively.
+None of the PAH compounds correlated well with the coarse particulate matter.
+The compounds that did correlate well with the fine particulate matter were benzo(g,h,i )perylene, benzo(e)pyrene, and retene, with r-values of 0.862, 0.747, and 0.705, respectively.
+Several of the other PAH compounds also correlated somewhat with $PM{2.5}$ values.

 For the metals, nickel, lead and manganese showed the highest average concentrations.
-Manganese also had the highest correlation value with the course particulate matter at 0.837.
+It should be noted here that the nickel average is highly dependent on its respective MDL value, as it was detected only twelve percent of the time.
+Manganese had the highest correlation value with the course particulate matter at 0.856.
 An interesting note from the metals data are the strong negative correlations exhibited by the nickel data set when compared to both the fine and coarse particulate matter.
-The respective r-values obtained were -0.735, and -0.818.
+The respective r-values obtained were -0.752, and -0.621.
 It is unclear what is behind this phenomenon.
 None of the other metals compounds showed any correlation with the fine particulate matter.
-Hexavalent chromium is an extremely small fraction of the chromium in air, comprising less than one percent of the total chromium concentration.